Counseling and Assessment

 Short-term counseling is available to Susquehanna University students free of charge.
-Ninety percent of our clients are seen 15 sessions or fewer.
+Eighty-seven percent of our clients are seen 15 sessions or fewer.
 Group counseling may also be available.
 We believe that effective counseling focuses not only on helping clients feel better, but also on developing strengths and skills needed for a satisfying and happy life.

 Clients requiring longer-term counseling and clients who wish to pursue counseling outside of the university are offered referrals to local clinicians.
 Students who seek private counseling outside of the university will be responsible for the charges.